bermanlabemory/unsupervised-behavior-tutorials/README.md

-# Unsupervised Behavioral Analysis — CAJAL 2026
+# Unsupervised Behavioral Analysis Tutorials

-Hands-on notebooks for the **Quantitative Approaches to Behaviour & Virtual Reality** course (Champalimaud Centre for the Unknown, Lisbon).
-Workshop afternoon: **17 June 2026, 14:30–19:00**.
+Hands-on notebooks (originally developed for the **Cajal Quantitative Approaches to Behaviour & Virtual Reality** course in Lisbon, Portugal).

-**Instructors:** Gordon Berman & Ugne Klibaite

-By now in the course you have built rigs, tracked animals (SLEAP), and seen **supervised** behavior classification (Kennedy, Branson).
-These notebooks are the **unsupervised**
-complement: take pose data, discover the behavioral repertoire *with no labels*, and then actually *do science* with it — compare groups, quantify dynamics, map social interaction, read out neural perturbations, and uncover slow internal states.

-## How the afternoon works

-We go through the core sequence **together**, with a short lecture before each notebook.
-Each one is standalone and loads its own data, so you can keep up even if a previous step didn't finish.
+The first notebook is provides a framework for the otherones.
+I would recommend going through the first 4 notebooks, and then the other ones are more optional, depending on your interests.
+That said, each notebook is standalone and loads its own data.

 | # | Notebook | Question it answers |
 |---|---|---|